Lumi-supercomputer/lumi-userguide/docs/storage/lumio/auth-lumidata-eu.md

 opens the output in a new browser tab.

 Finally, by scrolling down in the menu this side menu allows you to delete the key.
-After deletion of a key, a new one needs to be created in order to resume utilizing LUMI-O for a certain project.
+After deletion of a key, a new one needs to be created to resume utilizing LUMI-O for a certain project.
 Keys are non-recoverable, but a new one can be created in its place.